Our projects and collaborations make a difference

 Project Description

 As we wrestled with the impacts of COVID-19 in 2020, we recognized a critical need to empower next-level leaders who are prepared to evolve, adapt and rise to the collective challenges facing our industry and society.
-The first two years of the Institute have graduated over 40 leaders from across the USA.
-The 2024 cohort started their journey in January and will conclude with 1 week of in-person sessions in Knoxville, TN in March.
+The first three years of the Institute have graduated over 90 leaders from across the USA.
+The 2025 cohort was just announced and includes 26 leaders from 14 US States and Canada!
+This new cohort will begin their journey in January 2025 and conclude with a 1-week intensive course at Boise State University in Boise, ID in March/April 2025.

 Updates